 When you get praise, how often do you reject praise, and you add in a piece of criticism?
 “That is a beautiful outfit you have on today”, and you say – “this old thing, it makes me look fat”.
 Even scarier, do your sons and daughters say these things about themselves?
 When they are 1, 2 or 3 years old we celebrated that they took their first step, their first word, the first time they went potty in the potty chair.
 But there comes a time when they start school and they start being compared to others.
 Now they are experiencing the “not enough” and they start believing it.

-The book, “The Four Agreements” by Miguel Angel Ruiz is a wonderful book that teaches us about the masks that we begin wearing when we are children.
-We will wear these masks all of our lives, if we don’t learn how to remove them.
-We need to be who we truly are, without the fear of rejection and not being enough.
+The book, “The Four Agreements” by Miguel Angel Ruiz is a wonderful book that teaches you about the masks that you began wearing when you were children.
+You will wear these masks all of your life, if you don’t learn how to remove them.
+You need to be who you truly are, without the fear of rejection and not being enough.
 Turn it around for yourself, for your children.
 Learn to accept praise without feeling unworthy.
 Hear the words you say about yourself, and change them when they are downgrading or demeaning.
 I always wanted my mother to say I did a good job – I made it a point to say to my children that they did a good job.

 Win as if you were used to it, lose as if you enjoyed it for a change.